TanStack/query/docs/react/guides/important-defaults.md

   - The network is reconnected
   - The query is optionally configured with a refetch interval

-If you see a refetch that you are not expecting, it is likely because you just focused the window and Tanstack Query is doing a [`refetchOnWindowFocus`](../guides/window-focus-refetching).
+If you see a refetch that you are not expecting, it is likely because you just focused the window and TanStack Query is doing a [`refetchOnWindowFocus`](../guides/window-focus-refetching).
 During development, this will probably be triggered more frequently, especially because focusing between the Browser DevTools and your app will also cause a fetch, so be aware of that.

 > To change this functionality, you can use options like `refetchOnMount`, `refetchOnWindowFocus`, `refetchOnReconnect` and `refetchInterval`.